anmolmhaiskar/ChessBoard/README.md

 The input format is as follows :

 Name of the pieces should be in this form
-P stands for Pawn
+P stands for Pawn.
-N stands for Knight
+N stands for Knight.
-R stands for Rook
+R stands for Rook.
-Q stands for Queen
+Q stands for Queen.
-K stands for King
+K stands for King.
-B stands for Bishop
+B stands for Bishop.

 1)Enter total number of white pieces: